BACK

 • In the upper level, our clients demoed sheetrock, flooring, and insulation behind the knee walls prior to the White Crane crew arriving on site.
 In certain situations, this may be an option for cost-cutting in your project but is a decision that must be thoughtfully considered.

-• Next Up was interior framing and a partial roof tear down, including roof vents, shingles, and roof framing.
+• Next up was interior framing and a partial roof tear-down, including roof vents, shingles, and roof framing.

 • For the Dormer addition to transition into the existing facade (back elevation), we had to remove gutters and downspouts as well.

-Quick Pro Tip from the Project Manager: While budget is a critical part of the design and construction conversation, make sure the decision to do part of your own demo is informed, despite the cost savings.
+While budget is a critical part of the design and construction conversation, make sure the decision to do part of your own demo is informed, despite the cost savings.
 The fact is, demo takes time to be done correctly and is a serious physical challenge, not to mention doing so in the summer heat or subzero winters.
 Do you have the proper gear, time, patience, and strength to feel comfortable demolishing a part of your home?
 What happens if you find something unexpected, like asbestos?
 Will you recognize it?
 Think about the options, consider the investment you’re making, and do what is best for your family.

 Demolition is an important step in preparing the home for all the upcoming construction.
 To frame for the dormer addition, half the roof and downspouts needed to be removed along with interior walls, flooring, and insulation.